jamiedavenport/jamiedavenport.dev/content/blog/renaming-the-default-branch.md

 curl https://raw.githubusercontent.com/jamiedavenport/scripts/main/rename-master.sh | sh -
 ```

 The source code for this script can be found <a href="https://github.com/jamiedavenport/scripts/blob/main/rename-master.sh" target="_blank" rel="noreferrer noopener">here</a>.
-Read on for an explanation of the script to understand how it works.
+Read on for an explanation of how it works.

 ## Explanation